nobrowning/dns-native-agent-naming-resolution/draft-cui-dns-native-agent-naming-resolution.md

 - **Default selection**: When version is not specified, the highest priority version based on SVCB priority is used
 - **Specific selection**: Specify key65480 value to select a particular version
-- **Protocol filtering**: Select only versions supporting specific protocols (key65481)
+- **Connection compatibility selection**: After an Agent Identifier has already been selected, clients MAY prefer SVCB alternatives whose key65481 (connection-profile) value matches a locally supported connection profile or agent protocol.
+This is not a discovery or ranking mechanism across different Agent Identifiers.

+#### Scope of Private SvcParamKeys

+The private SvcParamKeys defined in this document are post-selection connection hints.
+They are scoped to one selected Agent Identifier and MUST NOT be used as a DNS-based mechanism to enumerate, search, rank, or advertise agents across an organization or across domains.

 ### ALPN Usage

-ALPN is used for TLS-layer protocol negotiation (e.g., h2, h3).
-Agent interaction protocols ({{A2A}}, {{ANP}}) are declared via SVCB private parameters (key65481), not ALPN values.
-This ensures compatibility with existing TLS ecosystems and reserves space for future IANA registration.
+DN-ANR treats ALPN as a transport-layer negotiation signal only (e.g., h2, h3).
+Agent interaction protocols ({{A2A}}, {{ANP}}) are declared via SVCB private parameters (key65481, connection-profile), not ALPN values, and are consumed only after an Agent Identifier has been selected.
+This keeps DN-ANR compatible with existing TLS ecosystems and reserves ALPN identifier space for transport-layer use.

 ### Relationship Between Version and Protocol